 Learn how to broil lobster tails at home with step-by-step instructions.
-They are easy to prepare, take very little cooking time, and taste chef-prepared!
+They are easy to prepare, require very little cooking time, and taste chef-prepared!

 Multiple Ways to Cook Lobster Tails